 Trying to guess the meaning of seemingly familiar foreign words in German texts rather than using a dictionary can sometimes lead to serious misinterpretations.
 There are quite a few words in German that look or sound similar in English but they have a different meaning in each of the two languages.
-In linguistics these words are known as false friends.
+In linguistics these words are known as false friends or false cognates.

 Similar Words with Common Lexical Roots